Plugins

 6. Github Actions:

-• Set up a GitHub Actions workflow to automate testing and deployment.
+• The plugin template contains a GitHub Actions workflow setup to automate testing and deployment.
+Make sure the tests pass.

 Existing plugins